All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will BPC-157 replace my post-op physical therapy?

-No. BPC-157 is not a replacement for physical therapy, rest, or any other component of your surgeon's recovery plan.
+No. BPC-157 isn't a replacement for physical therapy, rest, or any other component of your surgeon's recovery plan.
 Think of it as a potential addition that may support and accelerate the healing your body is already doing.
-Physical therapy remains essential for restoring strength, mobility, and function.
+Physical therapy remains important for restoring strength, mobility, and function.

 How soon after surgery can I start BPC-157 injections?